Sled dogs

 About LEAP

-The Law, Ethics & Animals Program (LEAP) at Yale Law School is a multidisciplinary think-and-do tank dedicated to: (1) drawing the attention of leading thinkers and doers to the deep questions of conscience and law that human-animal relationships and industrialized animal cruelty raise; and (2) empowering Yale University scholars and students to produce positive legal and political change for animals, people, and the environment upon which they depend.
+The Law, Environment & Animals Program (LEAP) at Yale Law School is a multidisciplinary think-and-do tank dedicated to empowering scholars and students to produce positive legal and political change for animals, people, and the environment upon which they depend.

-LEAP’s approach to animal law, a field still in its nascency, is expansive and creative.
-We seek to engage an increasing number of exceptional thinkers, doers, and leaders from a broad array of disciplines to think about, understand, and develop new strategies to help animals.
-When we say "animal law" at Yale Law School, we include environmental law, labor law, immigration law, health law, consumer protection law, antitrust law, media freedom law, and more, as each can be harnessed in new ways to help animals, people, and the environment.
-LEAP focuses on responding to systemic and industrialized abuses of animals, rather than one-off acts by individuals.
-Law never happens in a vacuum, so LEAP simultaneously works to advance thoughtful scholarship, new ideas, powerful storytelling, and new voices that expand society’s moral imagination about, appreciation of, and humility towards the more-than-human world.
+LEAP’s approach to animal and environmental law is expansive and creative.
+We seek to engage an increasing number of exceptional thinkers, doers, and leaders from a broad array of disciplines to think about, understand, and develop new strategies to help animals and ecosystems.
+When we say "animal law" at Yale Law School, we include environmental law, labor law, immigration law, health law, consumer protection law, antitrust law, media freedom law, and many more fields, as each can be harnessed in new ways to help animals, people, and the environment.

 Supporters